Social Justice Focus

 The Leadership Conference of Women Religious (LCWR) is deeply concerned about the state of our nation and the future of our democracy.
 We are facing one of the most consequential elections of our lifetimes in a nation that is increasingly divided.
 As an organization, we, along with LCWR, are committed to using our voice in the public square to speak about matters of justice and moral good.
 We use this voice, as we have for decades, by advocating for justice and by speaking publicly about what we value, and the direction in which we want to see our nation move.

 To assist in this endeavor LCWR has created an eight-week long experience, “A More Perfect Union: 2020 Election Reflections,” that includes a weekly reflection and a suggested action that you form contemplative dialogue on the questions provided with the sisters, associates, your coworkers, and others from your civic community who may represent a diversity of thought and opinion.
-Click here to download this week’s reflection, “Out of Many One.”
+Click here to download this week’s reflection: “The Power of Love.”
 Please share it as widely as you are able.

 Sisters and Associates combat human trafficking by serving on diocesan committees and other organizations that offer workshops and educational opportunities for people to get involved, retreats for healing women, and a presence at Safe House in San Francisco.
 Sisters of the Presentation, San Francisco is also a sponsoring member of the monthly “Stop Trafficking!” newsletter by the Salvatorian Sisters.
 Click here to read the latest issue.